CottageLabs/scoss-hord/docs/DEPLOY.md

                 <h2>Scalability and synchronisation</h2>

                 <div class="answer">
-                    <input name="ae" type="checkbox" data-hord="value" data-hord-axisid="activedm" data-hord-weight="1" data-hord-charts="main">The service provides researchers with managed access to networked storage, from multiple devices, of sufficient capacity and performance to satisfy most of the organisation’s projects.
+                    <input name="ae" type="checkbox" data-hord="value" data-hord-axisid="activedm" data-hord-weight="1" data-hord-charts="main">The service provides researchers with managed access to networked storage, from multiple devices, of sufficient capacity and performance to satisfy most of the organisation's projects.
                 </div>

                 <div class="answer">